Ceres-Blockchain-Solutions/pont-network-management-frontend/README.md

 # Pont Network Ship Management Frontend

-This repository contains the code for the Pont Network Ship Management frontend, providing a user interface for ship management to approve access to data, view data, and verify its integrity.
+This repository contains the code for the Pont Network Ship Management frontend, which provides a user interface for managing ships, approving access to data, viewing data, and verifying its integrity.

 <br/>

 ## Ships for which the connected wallet is the Ship Manager